xjensen/ca-geo-search/README.md

 which pelias
 ```

-Run the following commands in succession.
+From the project directory, run the following commands in succession.

 > Please note that the `download`, `prepare`, and `import` steps deal with large volumes of data.
 You'll think the script has stalled, when actually it's just silently downloading or processing.
 You'll be pulling close to 30GB of civic mapping data, by my count.
 Mapping data is huge!
 Make sure you have a lot of free disk space before trying this.